-The characters X2 in this classification mean that the material contains less than 0.03 percent by weight of carbon that improves significantly the weldability of the material.
+The characters X2 in this classification mean that the stainless steel material contains less than 0.03 percent by weight of carbon which improves significantly the weldability of the material.
 (For your information: X5 stands for less than 0.07 wt%, X10 – less than 0.10 wt%).

-AISI 316/1.4404 has excellent mechanical and anti-corrosive properties even at more extreme temperatures.
-AISI 316 is easy to process and to weld, has increased ductility and better formability.
+AISI 316 / 1.4404 stainless steel has excellent mechanical and anti-corrosive properties even at more extreme temperatures.
+It is easy to process and weld and has increased ductility and better formability.

-The material AISI 316/AISI 316L is rather non-magnetic or only very weakly magnetic.
+AISI 316 stainless steel sheets, just like 316L plates, are rather non-magnetic or only very weakly magnetic.

-The magnetic/non-magnetic properties of the stainless steel depend on the nickel content in its composition.
+The magnetic or non-magnetic properties of stainless steel depend on the nickel content in its composition.
 Only when the nickel content is reduced to 9 % or less does the stainless steel begin to magnetise, even if it is austenitic stainless steel.

 The density of the material AISI 316L is 8,0 kg/dm³ and the electrical resistance at 20 °C is 0.75 (Ω·mm²/m).